I. C. Vissarion

 The communist regime lionized Vissarion for his status as a rebel, his scientism, and his cultivation of social realism, though allowing criticism of his mystical conceptions and unevenness of talent.
-He died in 1951, shortly after the communist takeover; his work, comprising thousands of pages of unpublished manuscripts, was still being promoted by Arghezi into the 1960s.
-Though largely unknown to the reading public of later generations, he inspired a cult in Dâmbovița County, and was a model for local novelist Marin Ioniță.
-He had a museum in Costeștii din Vale dedicated to him, and a literary club in Găești named after him.
+He died in 1951, shortly after the communist takeover; his work, comprising thousands of pages of unpublished manuscripts, was still promoted by Arghezi into the 1960s.
+Though largely unknown to the reading public of later generations, he inspired a cult in Dâmbovița County and was a model for local novelist Marin Ioniță.
+He had a museum in Costeștii din Vale dedicated to him and a literary club in Găești named after him.
 Vissarion's ten children include Cornelia Vissarion-Mănuceanu, a poet, memoirist, and Radio Free Europe personality.